pittar-demos/inference-server-demo/README.md

 In this demo, we will run a [Granite model](https://huggingface.co/RedHatAI/granite-3.1-8b-instruct-quantized.w4a16) using Red Hat AI Inference Server (vLLM) on OpenShift.

+## Prerequisites

+* Node Feature Discovery (NFD) operator deployed and a default instance created.
+* Nvidia GPU operator deployed and a default instance created to install drivers.
+* OpenShift Pipelines operator deployed (to enable the pipline that downloads models from Huggingface).

+## Getting Started:  Download a Model

 First, we will create a new project called `inference-demo` as well as a simple Tekton pipeline to download a model from Huggingface into a PVC.
 To do this, run:

 ```